Updated 2026

 Your case is complex (criminal record, prior violations, RFE, removal proceedings)

 None of the above.
 Hire an immigration attorney directly.
-See our full breakdown of when a lawyer is the right call.

 This list focuses on the four mainstream DIY marriage-green-card services as of May 2026.
 Other services exist -- RapidVisa, BlueGreen, ImmigrationDirect, and others -- but they do not yet have meaningful enough presence in the marriage-based green card market to justify a dedicated comparison entry.